nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Test case (view flashcard at invalid index): `view 0` <br>
         Expected: Flashcard view and flashcard answer panel will not update and input text will turn red to signal an error.
         Result display will output the invalid command format error message.

-    1. Other incorrect view commands to try: `view 0 -a` and `view x` (where x is larger than the list size or x is a negative integer) <br>
-        Expected: Similar to test case iv.

 ### Viewing the statistics of a flashcard